a-farsi/merise-and-postgres-queries/readme.md

 ORDER
     BY count DESC;
 ```
-This query joins the three tables (pokemon, types and pokemontype) and groups the results by type.
+This query joins the three tables (pokemon, types and pokemontype) and groups the result by type.

 <p align="center">
 <img src="./figures/11.group-pokemon-by type.png" width=100%>